GoosiferIO/zooberry/content/mods/zt2/texture-mods/variants/fennec-fox-variant/index.md

 - 'ZooAdmin'
 orig_rel_date: 2008-02-10
 summary: A redder skin of the Fennec Fox.
-title: Fennec Fox Skin
+title: Fennec Fox Variant
-zt2tags: ["All", "ZT2", "Animal Variants"]
+zt2tags: [ "All", "ZT2", "Texture Mods", "Animal Variants"]
 ---
 Here is a redder skin of the Fennec Fox.